-Group business standards and practices are governed by Group policies and underlying guidelines established in a common format, by the three business units and the central functions such as the Group Internal Audit Department and the functions managed by the Group Chief Financial Officer, the Group Chief Operating Officer and the Group Chief Risk Officer.
-Group policies are approved by the Group Executive Committee and for relevant topics are submitted on a regular basis to the relevant committees of the Board and, ultimately, to the Board of Directors of SCOR SE.
-These Group operates, but rather to establish certain principles intended to ensure that SCOR Group companies and employees share a common understanding of the Group's standards and that they work in compliance with these standards.
-When approved, these documents are made available to employees on the SCOR intranet on a dedicated page.
+A key component of the governance of risk management is the establishment of Group policies and guidelines.
+These Group policies are not intended to enumerate all the rules governing SCOR's activities in the different countries in which the Group operates, but rather to establish certain principles intended to ensure that SCOR Group companies and employees share a common understanding of the Group's standards and that they work in compliance with these standards.
+When approved, these documents are made available to employees on a platform fully dedicated to the policies in force and accessible via the SCOR intranet on a dedicated page.
 As part of SCOR Group, SCOR Europe adopts (or adds addenda to) group policies as appropriate.